Men’s Underwear Fly Types: What You Must Know

 Cons:

-• No Fly: This is obvious, but if you truly want a fly, then buying underwear with no fly is pointless.
+• No Fly: This is obvious, but if you genuinely want a fly, then buying underwear with no fly is pointless.

-• Stuck with Your Choice: If you like going over your waistband, then you can wear underwear with a fly because it doesn’t matter.
-But if you like using a fly, and you buy underwear without a fly, then you are stuck with your decision.
+• Stuck with Your Choice: If you prefer peeing over your waistband, then you can wear underwear with a fly because it doesn’t matter.
+However, if you prefer using a fly and buy underwear without one, then you are stuck with your decision.

 Button Fly